eead-csic-compbio/allopolyploids/README.md

 # allopolyploids

-Selection of transcripts for phylogeny reconstruction of allopolyploid species
+This pipeline was designed by Ruben Sancho Cohen and Bruno Contreras Moreira for the selection of transcripts for phylogeny reconstruction of allopolyploid species.
+We tested it with diploid and polyploid species of the genus Brachypodium, but we believe the ideas and the code could be taylored to other clades as well.

 ################################################### GET-HOMOLOGUES-EST ############################################################